-This balancing vitamin can regulate oil, minimize pores, and more!Posted on September 21, 2020 Written by: 100% PURE ®
+This nature-derived vitamin can regulate oil, minimize pores, and more!Posted on November 8, 2022 Written by: 100% PURE ®

 While we love all antioxidants – whether we eat or apply them – not all of them work well in topical skin care products.
 Niacinamide acts as a powerful antioxidant in some of the most sought-after skin care products.
 So what is it about this antioxidant that makes it so special?

 Niacinamide has been a staple in dermatologist offices for years, and its notoriety only seems to be growing.
 That’s why we’re diving into the basics of how this ingredient functions, and what advanced niacinamide benefits look like for your skin.

 Niacinamide in skin care is employed as a topical form of B3: the vitamin responsible for supporting skin, kidney, and brain function.